RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-message-targeted-connections.md

 * Use quotes for multi-word search terms.
 * Use parentheses for AND, OR and NOT phrases.
 * Commas should not be included in between multiple search operators.
-* Spaces should not be included in between the search operator and the search term, such as lastname:doe.
+* Spaces should not be included in between the search operator and the search term, such as **lastname:doe**.
 * Wildcard "*" searches not supported.

 ### Keywords search filter